johnbedeir/End-to-End-DevOps-AWS-PHP-MySQL/README.md

-Creating a README.md file for your "End to End DevOps project" involving PHP, MySQL, and Apache2 on a Linux machine involves providing clear instructions on how to set up and run the application.
-Here's a template that you can use:

----

 # End to End DevOps Project - PHP & MySQL

 This project demonstrates an end-to-end setup for a PHP and MySQL application, leveraging Apache2 as the web server.
 Follow these instructions to run the application locally on your Linux machine.